October 2024 Release Notes (v28.0)

 The previous (legacy) taxonomy has now entered its deprecation period with support fully ending as of February 2025 (v29.1).
 Existing customers using the legacy taxonomy can choose to delay opting-in to receive the new taxonomy until the legacy taxonomy is fully deprecated in the v29.1 release.
 In February 2025 (v29.1), all PDL datasets for all customers will be transitioned to the new taxonomy.

-If you are an existing customer who has not yet evaluated the new taxonomy:
+Our Recommendations If you are an existing customer who has not yet evaluated the new taxonomy:

-• Please reach out to receive a sample as soon as possible.
+- Please reach out to receive a sample as soon as possible

-• Opt-in to the new taxonomy and begin transitioning your systems to the new taxonomy.
+- Opt-in to the new taxonomy and begin transitioning your systems to the new taxonomy.
 The January 2025 (v29.0) release will be the last supported release that you will be able to receive the legacy taxonomy.
 In February (v29.1), all customers will be transitioned to the new taxonomy.
 Connect with your CS and TS team to plan and coordinate your migration process.

 If you an existing customer who has already begun evaluating the data or participated in the beta release:

-• Continue or begin your migration process.
+- Continue or begin your migration process.
 We strongly encourage you to fully transition your systems to using the new taxonomy as early as possible ahead of the February 2025 deprecation to provide time to address any unforeseen transition challenges you run into.

 If you are a new customer or you do not currently use any of the fields impacted by this change:

-• Please opt-in to the new taxonomy as this will be the taxonomy supported moving forward.
+- Please opt-in to the new taxonomy as this will be the taxonomy supported moving forward.

 Timeline

 Given the scope of the changes, our goal is to provide clear visibility on the process and ample opportunity to work through this transition together.
-The projected timeline for this release is as follows:
+The timeline for this release is as follows:

-• July 2024 - Breaking Change Announcement and Resource Launch:
+✅ V27.0 (July 2024) - Breaking Change Announcement and Resource Launch:

-• Public notice of our planned role / subrole transition and initial resources provided (see below)
+- Public notice of our planned role / subrole transition and initial resources provided (see below)

-• We will release a guide documenting our recommended best practices for transitioning to the new taxonomy with the beta release as well
+- We will release a guide documenting our recommended best practices for transitioning to the new taxonomy with the beta release as well

-• We will make the new role / subrole taxonomy generally available for all customers and begin the deprecation process for the previous taxonomy
+- We will make the new role / subrole taxonomy generally available for all customers and begin the deprecation process for the previous taxonomy

-• We will fully deprecate and officially end support for the previous taxonomy
+- We will fully deprecate and officially end support for the previous taxonomy

-• All new and existing customers will be moved onto the new role / subrole taxonomy.
+- All new and existing customers will be moved onto the new role / subrole taxonomy.

 Resources